Information bounds for Gaussian copulas: Rank likelihood for copula models

 Although rank-based estimators of the copula parameter $\theta$ may be appealing for the reasons described above, one may wonder to what extent they are efficient.
-The decomposition given in (\ref{eq:rld}) indicates that rank-based estimates do not use any information about $\theta$ contained in $L(\theta,\psi: [\v y|\v r])$, i.e.\ the conditional probability of the data given the ranks.
-For at least one copula model, this information is asymptotically negligible: \citet{klaassen_wellner_1997} showed that for the bivariate normal copula model, a rank-based estimator is semiparametrically efficient and has asymptotic variance equal to the Cram\'er-Rao information bound in the bivariate normal model, i.e.\ the bivariate normal model is the least favorable submodel. \citet{genest_werker_2002} studied the efficiency properties of pseudo-likelihood estimators for two-dimensional semiparametric copula models and show that the pseudo-likelihood estimators (which are functions of the bivariate ranks) are not in general semiparametrically efficient for non-Gaussian copulas. \citet{chen_fan_tsyrennikov_2006} proposed estimators in general multivariate copula models that achieve semiparametric asymptotic efficiency but are not based solely on the multivariate ranks.
+The decomposition given in (\ref{eq:rld}) indicates that rank-based estimates do not use any information about $\theta$ contained in $L(\theta,\psi\dvtx[\mathbf{y}|\mathbf {r}])$, the conditional density of the data given the ranks.
+For at least one copula model, this information is asymptotically negligible: Klaassen and Wellner \cite{klaassen_wellner_1997} showed that for the bivariate normal copula model, a rank-based estimator is semiparametrically efficient and has asymptotic variance equal to the Cram\'er--Rao information bound in the bivariate normal model, that is, the bivariate normal model is the least favorable submodel.
+Genest and Werker \cite{genest_werker_2002} studied the efficiency properties of pseudo-likelihood estimators for two-dimensional semiparametric copula models and showed that the pseudo-likelihood estimators (which are functions of the bivariate ranks) are not in general semiparametrically efficient for non-Gaussian copulas.
+Chen \textit{et al.} \cite{chen_fan_tsyrennikov_2006} proposed estimators in general multivariate copula models that achieve semiparametric asymptotic efficiency but are not based solely on the multivariate ranks.
 It remains unclear whether estimators based solely on the ranks can be asymptotically efficient in general semiparametric copula models.
 In particular, it is not yet known if maximum likelihood estimators based on rank likelihoods for Gaussian semiparametric copula models are semiparametrically efficient.